GuilleKalniker/todo-list/README.md

 ## Examples of use with Postman

-You can test the endpoints with Postman by importing the file 'to-do list.postman_collection.json' located in root folder.
+You can test the endpoints with Postman by importing the file to-do [list.postman_collection.json](https://github.com/GuilleKalniker/todo-list/blob/master/to-do%20list.postman_collection.json) located in root folder.